Frequently asked questions

 Do I need to download anything to use Cloud?

 No downloads are required to use Cloud provided that you are using one of the recommended browsers.
 However, we recommend you download and install the Java plug-in on your machine to use Cloud's file upload applet.
 This applet enables you to upload and secure large files or multiple files at once.
 You are prompted to install this applet during your first file upload.
-To learn more, see Upload documents to a workspace.
+To learn more, see Upload files to an entity.

 How do I configure the firewall protection to allow Cloud?